Active Learning-based Model Predictive Coverage Control: Proofs

 \subsection{Proof of Theorem~\ref{theorem:twolayerslearning}}

 The result of Theorem~\ref{theorem:twolayerslearning} builds upon~\cite[Proposition 1]{Todescato2017}.
-It ensures that the learning-based solution converges to the centroidal Voronoi partition if the estimate $\hat{\phi}_t$ converges in probability to the true density $\phi$.
+It ensures that the learning-based solution converges to \rrahel{a centroidal} Voronoi partition if the estimate $\hat{\phi}_t$ converges in probability to the true density $\phi$.
 Then, convergence to a centroidal Voronoi configuration follows by Theorem~\ref{theorem:twolayers}.

-\begin{proposition}~\cite[Proposition 1]{Todescato2017} Assume $\hat{\phi}_{t}(p) \xrightarrow{\mathbb{P}} \phi(p)$, where $\mathbb{P}$ denotes convergence in probability in the space of continuous functions.
+\begin{proposition}~\cite[Proposition 1]{Todescato2017} Assume $\hat{\phi}_{t}(p) \xrightarrow{\mathcal{P}} \phi(p)$, where $\mathcal{P}$ denotes convergence in probability in the space of continuous functions.
 Moreover, assume it is possible to start the Lloyd algorithm from the configuration reached by Algorithm~\ref{alg:twolayermpcalglearningimp} at time $\bar{t}$.
 Then the centroids $c^{L}_{\bar{t}}$ obtained from the Lloyd algorithm and the estimated ones $\hat{c}_{\bar{t}}$ coincide.
-Furthermore, for any $0<\delta < 1$, $\epsilon > 0$ an integer $N$ can be picked, such that there exists a $\bar{t}$ sufficiently large such that
+Furthermore, for any $0<\bar{\delta} < 1$, $\varepsilon > 0$ an integer $N$ can be picked, such that there exists a $\bar{t}$ sufficiently large such that

-where $\mathbb{P}$ is associated to the Gaussian distribution of the estimated coefficients. \end{proposition} As by construction of the algorithm the locations of the agents never coincide, it is possible to start Lloyd's algorithm from an arbitrary instant in time.
-Then, it remains to show that $\hat{\phi}_{t}(p) \xrightarrow{\mathbb{P}} \phi(p)$ holds by applying Algorithm~\ref{alg:twolayermpcalglearningimp}.
+where $\mathcal{P}$ is associated to the Gaussian distribution of the estimated coefficients. \end{proposition} By construction, the locations of the agents never coincide, so it is possible to start Lloyd's algorithm from an arbitrary instant in time.
+Then, it remains to show that $\hat{\phi}_{t}(p) \xrightarrow{\mathcal{P}} \phi(p)$ holds by applying Algorithm~\ref{alg:twolayermpcalglearningimp}.